 Voluntary private provision forms the 3rd pillar of the Swiss 3-pillar concept.
 Your goal is to supplement the benefits from the 1st and 2nd pillars to close any potential pension shortfalls, or to cover individual needs.
-Together with the AHV and the occupational pension (BVG), 3rd pillar funds are suitable for continuing one's normal standard of living after retirement.
 The 3rd pillar is subdivided into restricted (pillar 3a) and unrestricted pension plans (pillar 3b).

 Pillar 3a is used for a voluntary personal pension.
 It allows employed persons to build up their own retirement capital or to ensure later amortisation of a mortgage, for instance.